dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 If you have a custom implementation of `BasePersistence` and you currently store `Bot` instances (or any PTB object that has a `bot` attribute, e.g. `Message`), you may need to do something similar.
 The above Gist is a good starting point in that case.

-*This is due to the fact that `PicklePersistence` uses `deepcopy`, which in turn uses the same interface as `pickle` and `Bots` are no longer picklable in v13…
+*This is due to the fact that `PicklePersistence` uses `deepcopy`, which in turn uses the same interface as `pickle` and `Bots` are no longer pickable in v13…

 # API Keyword Arguments